vecma-ipp/MFW/standalone/uq/README.md

     ets_run <input_file>

 It outputs a single file called `output.csv`, which has two columns ‘Te’ and ‘Ti’.
-The template will be used to generate files called input.nml that will be the input to each run of ets_run.
+The template will be used to generate files called input.nml that will be the input to each run of `ets_run`.

 ### Step 1:
 We start by application setup